ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 You need an IBM Cloud account.
 Please [sign-up](https://cloud.ibm.com/) for the IBM Cloud if not done already.
 If you are attending a hackathon you might get a special registration URL, e.g. http://ibm.biz/promo4youHackbay2019.

 # Watson Assistant Service
-The Watson Assistant service is an artificial intelligence service a a building block for chatbots and can be found the the AI category of the IBM Cloud catalog.
+The Watson Assistant service is an artificial intelligence service within the IBM Cloud and can be found the the AI category of the catalog.
 ## Installation
 - go to the [Catalog](https://cloud.ibm.com/catalog), under *All Categories* on the left click on [AI](https://cloud.ibm.com/catalog?category=ai)
 - click on *Watson Assistant* and choose a region, e.g. Frankfurt